wang0857/mtm6302-capstone-wang0857/README.md

 ## How I developed the web application
 I developed the web application with a modern framework, Bootstrap, HTML, CSS, SCSS, and Javascript.
 Here are the steps:

-1. Reviewed all my mockups and list down the structures, materials, images, and components.
+1. Reviewed all my mockups and listed down the structures, materials, images, and components.
 2. Design a Logo for APOD.
 3. Resized images for different resolutions.
-4. Designed a new logo for APOD
-5. Coded the HTML of all pages with Bootstrap and from scratch
+4. Coded the HTML of all pages with Bootstrap and from scratch
-6. Customized the style with the SCSS of Bootstrap Components.
+5. Customized the style with the SCSS of Bootstrap Components.
-7. Created my customized SCSS file and translated it into style.css through the extension, Live Sass Compiler.
-Change the style of some elements and the layout.
+6. Created my customized SCSS file and translated it into style.css through the extension, Live Sass Compiler.
-8. Verified my code of HTML and CSS.
+7. Verified my code of HTML and CSS.
-9. Coded the function of search bar and filter.
+8. Coded the function of search bar and filter.
+(TBC)
-10. Verified my code.
+9. Verified my code again.
+(TBC)
-11. Uploaded to GitHub.
+10. Uploaded to GitHub.
+(TBC)

 ## Challenges Faced
 1. Customized the SCSS of Bootstrap Components